lm-sys/FastChat/README.md

 **Old weights**: see [docs/vicuna_weights_version.md](docs/vicuna_weights_version.md) for all versions of weights and their differences.

-### LongChat and FastChat-T5 Weights
+### Other Models
 Besides Vicuna, we also released two additional models: [LongChat](https://lmsys.org/blog/2023-06-29-longchat/) and FastChat-T5.
 You can use the commands below to chat with them.
-It will automatically download the weights from Hugging Face repos.
+They will automatically download the weights from Hugging Face repos.

 | Model | Chat Command | Hugging Face Repo |
 | ---  | --- | --- |